ahpooch/boilerplates/packer/proxmox/ubuntu_24.04_noble-numbat_explanatory/README.md

 ### Using -on-error=ask
-If your packer build is unstable you should use -on-error=ask, so that packer not destroy VM on Proxmox rightaway and you could work on it to elaborate current problem.
+If your packer build is unstable you should use -on-error=ask, so that packer not destroy VM on Proxmox right away and you could work on it to elaborate current problem.
 ```Powershell
 packer build -on-error=ask
 ```